-A novel constraint model for scheduling train trips on a network of tracks used in both directions is described.
+This work describes a constraint model for scheduling train trips on a network of tracks used in both directions.
 We argue that a generalization of a job-shop scheduling formulation can drastically decrease the problem size.
 Preliminary complexity and performance results and a set of examples of schedules generated by our implementation are presented.
+The system was implemented in the Oz programming system and some experiences and opinions on this choice are noted in the paper.